Table of Contents

-Your dog’s tears can be caused by irritants in or around his eyes, allergies and a number of other things.
+Your dog’s tears can be caused by irritants in or around his eyes, allergies, and a number of other things.
 Tear tracks are stained fur caused by discharge, usually clear, from the eye.
 All discharge from the eye should be checked by your vet; however, if you see a dark discharge, have your vet check it immediately.
-Some discharges indicate another eye problem which could leave your dog blind if untreated.
+Some discharges indicate another eye problem that could leave your dog blind if untreated.

-Tear tracks are usually a reddish brown, very visible on light fur and unsightly.
+Tear tracks are usually a reddish-brown, very visible on light fur and unsightly.
 We recommended some great dog grooming supplies to help remove the tracks.
 The ointments are safe and non-toxic and should not cause a problem if they accidentally come in contact with your dog’s skin or fur, but make certain he doesn’t eat them — they’ll make him sick.

 9. Should I do anything about the hair in my dog’s ear?